 Don’t squander space by employing those “saved” characters to boost the number of keywords.

-The Etsy search algorithm considers a variety of elements to determine which items should appear first when someone types a few keywords into the search bar.
+The Etsy search algorithm considers various elements to determine which items should appear first when someone types a few keywords into the search bar.

 When it comes to selecting your Etsy Tags, the most crucial thing to consider is “RELEVANCE.”